 The Department of Juvenile Services (DJS) is comprised of four divisions.

-The Operations division oversees all of DJS' programs that directly manage and supervise the behavior and health of youth in DJS' care such as residential facilities, somatic health and services such as behavioral health, substance abuse and mental health.
+Operations division oversees all of DJS' programs that directly manage and supervise the behavior and health of youth in DJS' care such as residential facilities, somatic health and services such as behavioral health, substance abuse and mental health.

-The Support Services division oversees the Department of Juvenile Services' research and evaluation, information technology, budget and fiscal services, capital planning and budgeting, facility/office maintenance, general services, human resources, professional training and education, procurement, and other services that are necessary so that the agency may efficiently and effectively accomplish its goals.
+Support Services division oversees the Department of Juvenile Services' research and evaluation, information technology, budget and fiscal services, capital planning and budgeting, facility/office maintenance, general services, human resources, professional training and education, procurement, and other services that are necessary so that the agency may efficiently and effectively accomplish its goals.

 DJS receives additional outside support, guidance, and advice from various Advisory Boards across the State.
 Each DJS-operated facility in Maryland has its own

-A State Advisory Board, comprised of distinguished citizens with backgrounds in the legal field, law enforcement, and child advocacy, provides overall strategic guidance to the agency.
+State Advisory Board, comprised of distinguished citizens with backgrounds in the legal field, law enforcement, and child advocacy, provides overall strategic guidance to the agency.